 Hypotonia, or poor muscle tone, is usually detected at birth or during infancy.
-If your infant has hypotonia, he or she may appear limp at birth and not be able to keep his or her knees and elbows slightly bent.
-Your child may continue to struggle with feeding and motor skills.
+If your infant has hypotonia, they may appear limp at birth and not be able to keep their knees and elbows bent.
+Your child may continue to struggle with feeding and motor skills as they grow.

 Many different diseases and disorders cause the symptoms of hypotonia.
-It is easily recognizable because it affects muscle strength, motor nerves, and the brain.
+It’s easily recognizable because it affects muscle strength, motor nerves, and the brain.
 However, diagnosing the disease or disorder that is causing the problem can be challenging.

 Hypotonia is sometimes called floppy muscle syndrome.

 Depending on the underlying cause, hypotonia can appear at any age.
-Signs of hypotonia in infants and children are:
+Signs of hypotonia in infants and children include:

 - poor or no head control

 - delay in gross motor skills development, such as crawling

 - delay in fine motor skills development, such as grasping a crayon